hostmobility/documentation/docs/interfaces/mx4/lin.md

 Bytes of data that each message type may contain.

 checksum:
-A simple XOR checksum of all bytes in message including message length.
+A simple XOR checksum of all bytes in the message including message length.

 #### Message types
 ##### Received response
-    If a frame that requests a response from a slave unit is configured to forward the response the response is forwarded from PIC to Linux in a frame formatted:
+    If a frame that requests a response from a slave unit is configured to forward the response, the response is forwarded from coprocessor to Linux in a frame of this format:
     message start | length of message | message type 1 | data (revc status 1
     byte, frame id 1 byte, response length 1 byte, response data) | checksum

 ##### Set schedule
     This frame sets the start, end and current item to handle and enables/disables the schedule.
-Start, end and current can be any value 0-255.
-Start cannot be past end.
-Current must be inside start and end.
+Start, end and current can be any value from 0 to 255.
+Start cannot be after end.
+Current must be within start and end interval.
-    Enabled i any value > 0.
+    Enabled i any value greater than 0.
     Format:
     message start | length of message | message type 2 | data (start slot 1
     byte, end slot 1 byte, current slot 1 byte, enabled 1 byte) | checksum

 ##### Set frame
-    This frame type is used to setup a specific LIN frame.
+    This frame type is used to set up a specific LIN frame.
     Format:
     message start | length of message | message type 3 | data (LIN id 1 byte,
     frame options 1 byte, frame flags 1 byte, data length 1 byte, data 0-LIN_MAX_DATABYTES) | checksum

-    LIN id can be any valid LIN id.
-0-64. frame options:
+    LIN id can be any valid LIN id. from 0 to 64. frame options:
         Specifies if frame is send/receive.
-Bit 0 - unset specifies frame is send fram.
-Bit 1 - if response shall be forwardet.
-Bit 3 - if frame is oneshot.
+Bit 0 -- unset specifies frame is send; bit 1 -- if response shall be forwarded; bit 3 - if frame is one-shot.

     frame flags:
-        Specifies the version of LIN protocoll to be used.
-Bit 0 - unset specifies that protocoll 1 is used for this frame.
+        Specifies the version of the LIN protocol to be used.
+Bit 0 -- unset specifies that protocol 1 is used for this frame.

     data length:
         Length of data to be sent or received.
-For receive frames expected data length must be set.
+For receive frames, the expected data length must be set.

 ##### Set item
-    This frame type is used to setup an item in the schedule.
+    This frame type is used to set up an item in the schedule.
-    It specifies a position in the schedule were a given LIN id shall be handled.
-Multiple items with the same id can exist.
-How many LIN ticks the item shall use and if the item is enabled.
+    It specifies a position in the schedule where a given LIN id shall be handled (multiple items with the same id can exist), how many LIN ticks the item shall use and if the item is enabled.
     Format:
     message start | length of message | message type 4 | data (frame number 1
     byte, LIN id 1 byte, LIN ticks 1 byte, enabled 1 byte) | checksum

     frame number:
-        Which slot in the scheudle.
-Value 0 - LIN_SCHEDULE_TABLE_ENRIES (256)
+        Which slot in the schedule.
+Value 0 -- LIN_SCHEDULE_TABLE_ENTRIES (256)

     LIN id:
         Any valid LIN id.

     LIN ticks:
-        How long time the item occupies.
+        How much time the item occupies.
 One tick is 10ms long.

     Enable:
         Any value >0 to enable.

 ##### Set baudrate
-    The defualt baudrate of this LIN implementation is 9600 bauds.
-The LIN specification states that baudrates 2400, 9600 and 19200 is supported.
+    The defualt baud rate of this LIN implementation is 9600.
+The LIN specification states that the baud rates 2400, 9600 and 19200 are supported.
-    These rates are supported and rates 4800 and 10400 can also be set.
+    All of the these rates are supported in addition to 4800 and 10400.
     Format:
     message start | length of message | message type 5 | data (baudrate
     enumerator 1 byte) | checksum